Skin Laser Treatments

 What not to do in laser care

 The patterns below are the most common reasons laser work goes wrong on Indian skin.
-Each is preventable with wavelength matching, conservative fluence, test-patch calibration, and disciplined post-laser aftercare.
-The five principles below collectively protect against the pigment-rebound risk that concentrates around any laser-treated zone in Fitzpatrick III–V skin, where rebound can outlast the original concern by months.
+Each is preventable with wavelength matching, conservative fluence, test-patch calibration and disciplined post-laser aftercare.

 - Do not chase aggressive laser settings.

-Higher fluence does not produce better outcome on darker skin; it raises pigment-rebound risk.
+Higher fluence does not produce better outcomes on darker skin; it raises pigment-rebound risk.
 Conservative parameters across more sessions are the right pathway in Indian skin.

 - Do not have laser during an active flare.